bspanyik/advent-of-code-2024/journal.md

 # My thoughts along the way

+## [Day 10: Hoof It](https://adventofcode.com/2024/day/10) - Path-finding with a happy accident

+Nothing to be proud of today, just a quick and dirty hack, because I've got to run.
+Busy day.
+Two years ago there was a very similar path-finding problem where each step could have a maximum value difference of 2.
+I used the same method here, looking in the four directions for the next steps, collecting them, and then going on from there.

+The funny thing is that I accidentally solved part two instead of part one first, and had to filter out results with the same peaks.
+So when I saw what part two was about, with a smile from ear to ear, I just pressed undo 4 times in the editor.
+And there it was.
+It probably means that my part one is awfully inefficient, but *meh*... :stuck_out_tongue_winking_eye:

 ## [Day 9: Disk Fragmenter](https://adventofcode.com/2024/day/9) - Remember Norton SpeedDisk?
 Yes, I'm *that* old!

 I don't know if I was still too sleepy in the morning, or what, but took an enormous amount of time to figure out how the disk compression worked.
 That paragraph about the `12345`, which was supposed to clean everything up, was a total mess after reading it once, twice, or three times.
 When I finally got it, my first reaction was to check how long the input was, because I was afraid of bulding the whole disk up in the memory, uncompressed.
 Of course it was huge.
 So I tried to figure out a way to do the calculations on the fly, and to my surprise, I put it together quite quickly.